utopia-foss/utopia/doc/usage/eval/animations.rst

 Animations
 ==========
-By the powers of ``dantro`` and its plotting framework, it is really simple to let your plot function support animation.
+The capabilities of ``dantro`` and its plotting framework make it really simple to let your plot function support animation.

 Say you have defined the following plot function, making use of the ``PlotHelper``: